springtype-org/st-open-api/README.md

 // responseInterceptor is called before the response is resolve()'d
 // is is called for non-error and error cases (that's why error is optional) openApi.responseInterceptor = async(
-  request: IRequest, response: Response, http: HttpRequestFn, error?: IError ) => {
+  request: IRequest, response: Response, retry: HttpRequestFn, error?: IError ) => {

     // the retry() function is a reference to the function that has been called